 Traditional tutors, study centers, and written study guides often offer “tips, tricks and habits” as the remedy for study skills.
 While tips and tricks are certainly helpful and important, typically they are not enough, particularly for students with dyslexia.

 The first thing we do at Syllables Learning Center is to assess where the student’s study skills are breaking down.
-In most cases, students have an underlying deficit (such as dyslexia, ADD/ADHD, working memory deficits, or executive functioning issues) that must be addressed.
+In most cases, students have an underlying deficit (such as dyslexia, ADHD, working memory deficits, or executive functioning issues) that must be addressed.
 Students need to learn skills to help themselves so that they don’t need a tutor in every subject year after year.

 Students who successfully complete the study skills program at Syllables Learning Center will know how to: